-Consult the chapters MODE 6 > AUTO, LEVEL A/B 5, FILTER 🗇 and SOURCE 📵 in "Controls and Readout".
+Consult the chapters MODE @ > AUTO, LEVEL A/B @, FILTER and SOURCE @ in "Controls and Readout".
 Using AUTOSET this trigger mode will be automatically selected.
-With dc coupling and with alternate trigger this mode will be left while the automatic triggering will remain.
+With DC coupling and with alternate trigger this mode will be left while the automatic triggering will remain.

 Automatic triggering causes a new time base start after the end of the foregoing and after the hold-off time has elapsed even without any input signal.
-Thus there is always a visible trace.
+Thus there is always a visible trace in analog mode, and in DSO mode the trace will also be shown.
 The position of the trace(s) without any signal is then given by the settings of the POSITION controls.